cshim31/Java-Project---Visual-Sound-Game/README.md

     cmake --build . [--config Release]

 ## Features
+### What does a checkmark mean?

+</p>When an item is checkmarked, it means the implementation is complete.
+Uncheckmarked means implementation is in bug or planned in future.

-- Flexible screen switching
+- [x] Flexible screen switching
-- Beat combo and score feature
+- [x] Beat combo and score feature
-- Optimized beat tapping judgement
+- [x] Optimized beat tapping judgement
-- Refine game screen and components
+- [x] Refine game screen and components
+- [ ] Bug: Beat node disappearing when key is pressed early before node hits keypad
+- [ ] Bug: Music playing bad quality at special case